cc-archive/cc-cert-core/overview/index.md

 ## What skills and knowledge will you gain?

-On completion of the certificate librarians will be able to:
+On completion of the certificate you will be able to:

 * explain relationship of Creative Commons to the public domain, copyright, and the commons
 * state the benefits of Creative Commons licenses